gstack/parseq/index.md

 In `done`, `results[0]` contains the content of file1, `results[1]` contains the content of file2. `done` is always called no matter what as the last function.
 If any function signals an error, `done` will be called next and remaining functions will be skipped.

-Parameter `err` contains the first encountered error if any
+Parameter `err` contains the first encountered error if any.

 ## Dynamic number of Parallel flow